fperron-kt88/fx-portfolio/_posts/2024-12-17-new-esp32-flow-and-temp.md

 inertial platform and a servo to form a tight PID loop that turned very useful for debugging.
 More on this later.
 In hindsight, there would have been ample space for an RTOS.
 So, that seed is planted now.

+Let's first describe the system in its first iteration as a viable IoT interface and for this first jot in C++.

 ## General concept